doananhtuan22111996/android-integration/README.md

   persist data across configuration changes.~~
 - **StateFlow/SharedFlow**: Integrates StateFlow and SharedFlow from Kotlin Coroutines for managing state and events in a reactive and lifecycle-aware manner.
-- **ViewModel**: Utilizes ViewModel to store and manage UI-related data in a lifecycle conscious way, allowing data to survive configuration changes.
+- **ViewModel**: Utilizes ViewModel to store and manage UI-related data in a lifecycle-conscious way, allowing data to survive configuration changes.
 - **Dependency Injection**: Incorporates Dagger Hilt for dependency injection to keep the code modular, maintainable, and testable.